arikchakma/Gia-Callista/README.md

 # Gia-Callista

-It's a javascript utility library for working fast &amp; we're making it better day by day.
+It is a javascript utility package for coding fast, and we are making it tasty day by day.

 # Instalation